a-fotherby/Omphalos/README.md

 ### A tool for automating the design and running of geochemical modelling experiments in CrunchTope.

 + Simplify your geochemical modelling!
-+ Test thousands of parameter combinations with a single line of code.
++ Test thousands of parameter combinations quickly.
-+ Collate all your results in a single simple to use database.
++ Collate all your results in a single python datastructure.

 ## Installation